 Letters of recommendation: U.S. servicemen and servicewomen who are applying to a fully funded active-duty graduate school program can use their most recent annual or job-based evaluation signed by both their immediate and senior supervisors in lieu of recommendation letters.

-Military-specific student organization: Texas A&M has an active student organization specifically for veterans, the Texas A&M Veterans’ Association.
+Military-specific student organizations: Texas A&M has an active student organization specifically for veterans, the Texas A&M Veterans’ Association.
 Mays Business School has the Mays Veterans Association, a group founded by veterans to support other veterans succeed in the MBA Program.